Drug policy of Sweden: Legal penalties

 Penalties are divided into four degrees.
 If the offence is deemed minor, the penalties range from fines to a maximum of six months in jail.
+Due to a ruling by the Supreme Court, the penalty for minor drug offenses, such as personal use of cannabis or other illegal drugs, is not imprisonment.
+A typical penalty form for a minor drug offence is around $300 in fines if the person is 18 or older and has a low income.
 The normal grade of narcotics crime may result in penalties ranging from fines to a maximum of three years in jail.
-If the crime is deemed as a serious narcotics offence, the penalties range from at least two years in jail to a maximum of seven years in jail.
+If the crime is deemed a serious narcotics offence, the penalties range from at least two years in jail to a maximum of seven years in jail.
 Exceptionally serious offences can result in a prison sentence of at least six years and a maximum of ten years.

+The number of reported drug crimes has increased sharply in recent years.
+The increase is primarily due to attempted drug possession reported to the police by postal workers.
+Previously, it was strictly forbidden for postal employees to report suspicious shipments to the police.

-There is also related legislation for mandatory health care that can possibly be used in conjunction with a sentence for a drug-related offense.
+There is also related legislation for mandatory health care that can be used in conjunction with a sentence for a drug-related offense.

 Classification of drugs

 Substances which are classed as narcotics are categorized into five schedules: